Kobla Ladzekpo

-Kobla Ladzekpo is a Ghanaian musical performer.
-He is known for being the founder and director of Zadonu African Music and Dance Company, as well as a conductor for the Cal Arts African Music and Dance Ensemble.
+Kobla Ladzekpo was a Ghanaian musical performer.
+He was known for being the founder and director of Zadonu African Music and Dance Company, as well as a conductor for the CalArts African Music and Dance Ensemble.

 Ladzekpo was born and raised in Anyako and moved to the United States in the 1960s.
-He is a drummer, as well as a retired assistant professor of West African dance and music at the University of California, Los Angeles and the California Institute of the Arts.
+He was a drummer, as well as a retired assistant professor of West African dance and music at the University of California, Los Angeles and the California Institute of the Arts.

-As "Seth Kobla Ladzekpo", he recorded an album in 1969, Ewe Music of Ghana.
-He has his own record label, Zadonu Records.
+As "Seth Kobla Ladzekpo," he recorded an album in 1969, entitled Ewe Music of Ghana.
+He had his own record label, Zadonu Records.

+Ladzekpo died on July 29, 2026, at the age of 93.